Neurobiologists Present a New Study – the Wisdom of the Confident

 “Our results show that, while a simple operation like the mean, median, or geometric mean of a group may not allow groups to make good estimations, a more complex operation taking into account individuality in the social dynamics can lead to a better collective intelligence,”

-they say.
 That is an interesting idea that highlights the way bias can destroy the wisdom of a crowd.

 What Madirolas and De Polavieja need to do now, of course, is to exploit the wisdom of the confident in some real-world situation.